Why Winter Boat Insurance Is So Important

-But Won’t my Homeowners Insurance Policy Cover my Boat?
+Will a Homeowners Insurance Policy Cover My Boat?

-Am I Required to Have Boat Insurance in the Winter?
+Do I Need to Have Boat Insurance in the Winter?

-While it’s usually not a requirement by law, there are some case where boat insurance is required year-round.
-Factors such as where you live and whether or not you finance your boat might mandate boat insurance across the whole year.
+While it’s usually not a requirement by law, there are some cases where boat insurance is required year-round.
+Factors such as where you live and whether or not you finance your boat can mandate boat insurance across the whole year.
 Uninsured boaters, like uninsured drivers, sometimes take risks because they’re not required to have coverage.